Fridus/checkdns/README.md

 Checkdns
 ========

 node.js - Resolution of domain names or IP addresses given or from a file.
+Node v6+

 ## Installation
 ```